poppinss/utils/README.md

 class User extends UserWithPassword(UserWithEmail(BaseModel)) {}
 ```

-Mixins are close to perfect way of inherting multiple classes.
+Mixins are close to a perfect way of inherting multiple classes.
 I recommend reading [this article](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for same.

-However, the syntax of applying multiple mixins is kind of ugly, as you have apply mixins over mixins creating a nested hierarchy as shown below.
+However, the syntax of applying multiple mixins is kind of ugly, as you have to apply **mixins over mixins**, creating a nested hierarchy as shown below.

 ```ts
 UserWithAttributes(UserWithAge(UserWithPassword(UserWithEmail(BaseModel))))